itaymish/CalInp/README.md

 If there's a bug or an issue, please report it.

-## Itch.io
+## Website

-Itch.io website - coming soon!
+An official website - coming soon!